JAINAM007/trelloIntegration/speakaiTrelloIntegration/README.md

 Card Entry: If the token is valid, the user can interact with the displayed card details and make entries.
 The Angular application provides a user-friendly interface to create entries for the Trello cards.
 These actions are communicated to the server, which then interacts with Trello's API to perform the requested operations.

+## Database Schema
+This project utilizes MongoDB as the database to store information related to Trello cards.

+name: Represents the name of the Trello card.
+description: Provides a description of the Trello card.
+creationDate: Stores the date and time when the card was created.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.